Call Us

 Enquire

 When someone has a panic attack, chest pain is a common and frightening symptom.
-It can be so severe, and accompanied by palpitations, difficulty breathing and other physical symptoms of panic attacks, that it makes a person feel as though they are having a heart attack where they worry that they are going to die.
-Often, it is stress that causes the chest pain.
+It can be so severe, and accompanied by palpitations, difficulty breathing and other physical symptoms of panic attacks, that it can make people feel as though they're having a heart attack and worry they're going to die.
+Often, it's stress that causes the chest pain.

 Can panic attacks cause chest pain?